DanielSank/observed/README.txt

 Installation
 ------------

+pip install observed

+or

-1. Unpack the source distribution.
+Unpack the source distribution.
-2. Navigate to the root directory of the unpacked distribution.
+Navigate to the root directory of the unpacked distribution.
-3. At command prompt:
+At command prompt:
   python setup.py install

 News